qualitycoder/drupal-recommended-starterkit/README.md

 use Drupal\Core\DependencyInjection\ServiceProviderInterface;

 /**
- *
+ * Sample class.
  */
 class YourmoduleServiceProvider implements ServiceProviderInterface {

   /**
-   *
+   * Sample method.
    */
   public function register(ContainerBuilder $container) {
     $container->setParameter('yourmodule.some_secret', $_ENV['SOME_SECRET']);
   }

 }
+php ?>
 ```

-On live environments, you should invoke `drush dotenv:dump` every time your ` . env` file changes.
-If you don't, the ` . env` file will be loaded at every request, which will decrease the performance of your application.
+On live environments, you should invoke `drush dotenv:dump` every time your
+`.env` file changes.
+If you don't, the `.env` file will be loaded at every
+request, which will decrease the performance of your application.

-You can use the `drush dotenv:dump` command to get debugging info about the scanned dotenv files and the loaded variables.
+You can use the `drush dotenv:dump` command to get debugging info about the
+scanned dotenv files and the loaded variables.

 Read the [Symfony documentation](https://symfony.com/doc/current/configuration.html#configuring-environment-variables-in-env-files) for more information.